eight04/db-to-cloud/README.md

     async drive.uninit() => void
     ```

     Optional.
-These hooks will be called when `sync.start`/`sync.stop`.
+These hooks will be called when `sync.syncNow`/`sync.uninit`.
 If the adapter uses a large dependency, it should be dynamically loaded in `init`.

+    Note that `.init` is not called until the sync actually happens.

 * *get*